 ZiiGaat Luna and Ziigaat Odyssey 2 use 6BA and 1DD+3BA driver setups respectively.
 ZiiGaat Luna costs $379 while Ziigaat Odyssey 2 costs $249.
 ZiiGaat Luna is $130 more expensive.
-ZiiGaat Luna holds a clear 0.8-point edge in reviewer scores (7.9 vs 7.1).
+ZiiGaat Luna holds a clear 0.6-point edge in reviewer scores (7.9 vs 7.3).
 User ratings place ZiiGaat Luna at 8.2 and Ziigaat Odyssey 2 at 8.2.
-Ziigaat Odyssey 2 has better dynamics with a 0.7-point edge and ZiiGaat Luna has slightly better soundstage with a 0.4-point edge.
+ZiiGaat Luna has significantly better treble with a 1.1-point edge, Ziigaat Odyssey 2 has slightly better dynamics with a 0.4-point edge and ZiiGaat Luna has better soundstage with a 0.7-point edge.

 Insights